nv-morpheus/morpheus_third_party_oss/README.md

 # Source Code for OSS Packages in the NVIDIA Morpheus Docker container

-This repository contains the source code for OSS packages which are included in the NVIDIA Morpheus Docker image.
-This repository does not include packages which were already present in the base [`nvidia/cuda`](https://hub.docker.com/r/nvidia/cuda) image.
+This repository contains the source code for OSS packages which are included in the NVIDIA Morpheus Docker images.

-Branches in this repository correspond to the versions of the OSS packages used by NVIDIA Morpheus, ex: `branch-24.10` corresponds to version `24.10` of Morpheus and `branch-25.02` will correspond with version `25.02` of Morpheus.

-The source code is organized in the following directory structure:
+The source code archives are organized in the following directory structure:
 ```
 third_party/
-├── package_name
-│   ├── package_version
+├── release_version
-│   │   ├── package_source_code
+│   ├── image_name-sha256-<SHA HASH>.tar
 ```

+Where the <SHA HASH> is the output of the `sha256sum` command on the image archive.

 Source code provided for each package is provided without any modifications.